Ryan Buell: Controversies

 In July 2012, Buell claimed he had been diagnosed with pancreatic cancer.
 In late 2013, Buell told People magazine that he was near remission.
 However, his mother, Shelly Bonavita Lundburg, later denied his cancer diagnosis.

 In July 2014, Buell began selling tickets for a "Conversations with the Dead Tour."
 These shows, however, were indefinitely postponed, and many of the customers did not receive refunds or further correspondence on the status of the shows.
 Buell's friend and collaborator on Paranormal State, Chip Coffey, claimed that the ticket sales had exceeded $80,000, and that while he had been in charge of helping plan the shows, he learned that Buell had not actually booked any of them.

 Buell was arrested on September 18, 2016 in Florence County, South Carolina on a warrant from State College, Pennsylvania.
 He was extradited back to Pennsylvania and charged with two third-degree felonies for theft of leased property and receiving stolen property, and one misdemeanor for theft of services.
 He was released on bail from Centre County Corrections Facility on October 18 after spending 30 days in jail.

-He was due back in court on November 2 for a pretrial hearing.
-Buell told the judge that if he was granted bail, he would stay with friends or his father in State College.
-He also reportedly relinquished his passport on October 19 and waived his right to a jury trial in January 2017.

 Buell was subsequently arrested on April 21, 2017 on charges of simple assault and harassment of his boyfriend.
-In July 2017, after his releases from jail and rehabilitation, Buell published a personal blog post in which he admitted he was a recovering drug addict and had recently been discharged from rehabilitation.
-His civil and criminal cases remain unresolved.
+In July 2017, after his releases from jail and rehabilitation, Buell published a personal blog post where he apologized to his fans, admitted he was a recovering drug addict and had recently been discharged from rehabilitation.

+Recovery & Post-Addiction

+After his arrests and time in rehab, Buell has regularly spoken about his drug use and recovery.
+In his live feeds, Buell admitted that he struggled with drug addiction for years, using opiates, heroin and methamphetamine.
+He claims that his recovery date is "April 21, 2017," the same date as his second arrest.

+In a 2024 interview, Buell stated that he suffered from severe depression and anxiety while filming "Paranormal State," and that he wasn't prepared for the fame and notoriety that came with having a hit TV show.
+Additionally, Buell also shared that he struggled with accepting his sexual identity.

+In the same interview, Buell shared that he is now a licensed professional therapist and hopes to help people with addiction, as well as using therapy to help people who have paranormal experiences.

+Buell has stated that he is open to returning to TV one day.
+He currently offers speaking events across the United States, and he recently opened a telehealth therapy practice that focuses on helping people with paranormal experiences.